tkurki/navgauge/README.md

 I'd like to get more insight into navigation data
 - translate select N2K messages to NMEA 0183 for iRegatta et al (my case: wind info)
 - course projection and layline visualization on the map
-- transform data from one message type to another and push to the N2K bus, for example adjust depth below transducer to depth below keel and send it to the bus so that all N2k displays can use the same adjusted data
+- transform data from one message type to another and push to the N2K bus, for example adjust depth below transducer to depth below keel and send it back to the bus so that all N2k displays can use the same adjusted data

 ## Why..